socialchorus/Attribute-Access-Controllable/doc/blog-post.md

     rails generate attribute_access Person

-After that, you need only know about 1 new method to your class:
+After that, you need only know about one new method added to your class:

-    #attr_read_only(*attributes): Marks an attribute as read-only.
+    #attr_read_only(*attributes) # Marks attributes as read-only

 There are a few others, but this one, plus the new functionality added to `#save` and `#save!` will get you quite far.